 There are two main types of IUDs available in Australia:

-Both types of IUDs are over 99% effective and can be inserted by a trained general practitioner.
-In your pre-consult, you can discuss with your GP the best IUD option for you.
+Both types of IUDs are reported to be more than 99% effective at preventing pregnancy when used as intended, and can be inserted by a trained general practitioner.
+In your pre-consult, you can discuss with your GP which IUD option may be suitable for your individual circumstances.

 Booking an IUD insertion: Pre-Consult